 - Expiration: When the option expires and is settled

 One option is called a contract, and each contract represents 100 shares of the underlying stock.
 Contracts are priced in terms of the value per share, rather than the total value of the contract.
 For instance, if the exchange prices an option at $1.50, then the cost to buy the contract is $150, or (100 shares * 1 contract * $1.50).

 Put options are in the money when the stock price is below the strike price at expiration.
 The put owner may exercise the option, selling the stock at the strike price.
-Or the owner can sell the put option to another buyer at fair market value.
+Or the owner can sell the put option to another buyer prior to expiration at fair market value.

-A put owner profits when the premium paid is lower than the difference between the strike price and stock price.
-Imagine a trader purchased a put option for $0.80 with a strike price of $30 and the stock is $25 at expiration.
+A put owner profits when the premium paid is lower than the difference between the strike price and stock price at option expiration.
+Imagine a trader purchased a put option for a premium of $0.80 with a strike price of $30 and the stock is $25 at expiration.
 The option is worth $5 and the trader has made a profit of $4.20.

 If the stock price is above the strike price at expiration, the put is out of the money and expires worthless.
 The put seller keeps any premium received for the option.